Michelle hopes to spread awareness of stigmatized health topics by presenting relevant medical findings in her short articles.

 Effect on Sleep

 In addition to the lack of necessary amino acids, depression augments the amount of stress felt by the individual which in turn interferes with the body's secretion of growth hormones.
-First, depression causes the individual to make choices based on an “All or Nothing” perspective, in which reality is distorted and the gravity of the perceived problem is amplified greater than they truly are.
+First, depression causes the individual to make choices based on an “All or Nothing” perspective, in which reality is distorted and the gravity of the perceived problem is amplified.
 This, in turn, increases production of stress hormones as the individual is conflicted on whether to “fight or flight” (Elliott and Tyrrell, 2018).
 Thus the body, in efforts to reduce such stress, attempts to undergo a longer dreaming period.
 However, this dream can only be achieved by skipping the initial NREM stages into a longer REM (Rapid Eye Movement) sleep stage earlier on in the cycle.
 Consequently, a great portion of the cycle in which human growth hormones are released is skipped (Popova, 2012).
 Hence the interrupted secretion of growth hormones leads to more overall exhaustion.

 More stress, more dream, more exhaustion